rkyzk/python/README.md

 4. transfer notes (optional, max 35 characters)

 - They will be asked to reenter valid values if
-1. the recipient’s ID is not found in the database
+1. the recipient’s ID is not found in the data system
 2. the account ID from which the user wants to make the transfer is entered as recipient’s ID
 3. empty strings or non-numeric values are entered as transfer amount

 - The program will be terminated, if the specified account of the sender doesn’t have sufficient money for the transfer.

-- Notes: Users can transfer money from their own checking account to their savings account, and vice versa.
+- Users can transfer money from their own checking account to their savings account, and vice versa.
-The money value should be entered in the form of an integer or with values of cents (e.g. “50” or “50.00”)
+- The money value should be entered in the form of an integer or with values of cents (e.g. “50” or “50.00”)

 D. View your balances
-- The system will obtain the balances of the user’s savings and checking accounts and will display the values in a table.
+- The system will obtain the balances of users' savings and checking accounts and will display them in a table.

+E. Transactions
+- The system will acquire the given user's transaction history in both accounts from the past 30 days and display them in a table.

-E. Exit
+F. Exit
 - The program will be terminated.

 Lastly, after each transaction, the system asks the users if they want to make further transactions.
 Until they decide to exit the program, they can continue to make transactions.

 ## Future features:
 - I will write program that will have users enter pin numbers for login and a validation system.
-- I will add program to display transaction history.

 # Testing:
 - I passed the code through CI Python Linter and confirmed there are no problems.